xiaobotdev/xiao/README.md

 * `IDIOT_URL` is a URL, ideally to the [Wikipedia page of an idiot](https://en.wikipedia.org/wiki/Donald_Trump).
 By default, it will reply with "_Stares at you._"
 * `REMOVEBG_KEY` is your API key for remove.bg.
 You can get one [here](https://www.remove.bg/api).
 * `SAUCENAO_KEY` is your API key for SauceNAO.
 Register, login, and click [here](https://saucenao.com/user.php?page=search-api) to get one.
-* `SPOTIFY_KEY` and `SPOTIFY_SECRET` are your key and secret for the Spotify API.
-You can get one by [following these instructions](https://developer.spotify.com/documentation/web-api).
 * `THECATAPI_KEY` is your API key for The Cat API.
 You can get one [here](https://thecatapi.com/).
 * `THEDOGAPI_KEY` is your API key for The Dog API.
 You can get one [here](https://thedogapi.com/).
 * `WEBSTER_KEY` is your API key for Merriam-Webster.
 You can get one [here](https://dictionaryapi.com/).